 The Senior Management Remuneration Committee develops, on behalf of the University Court, senior management remuneration policies and processes for final determination by the University Court.
 The Committee determines and reviews the salaries and terms and conditions of the Principal and members of the Senior Leadership Team in line with agreed policies, and in accordance with good corporate and higher education governance.
-The Principal attends meetings of the Committee, but is not a member, and does not participate in any review by the Committee of their own remuneration or reward package.
+The Principal attends meetings of the Committee, but is not a member, and does not participate in any review by the Committee of his or her own remuneration or reward package.
 The Committee also reviews arrangements in place for determining the salaries of those senior staff with Professorial title.
-The Committee met twice during the period of this review.
-The committee met in December 2022, and agreed the application of the National Annual Pay Award to members of the Senior Leadership Team in fulfilment of Paragraph 5.8 of the Senior Management Remuneration Review Policy.
-No applications for incremental awards were received.
-The Committee also convened in June 2023 to consider revisions to the Senior Management Remuneration Review policy, discussed and agreed at its meeting in December 2022.
-Further work on the policy will be undertaken in late 2023.

-The Senior Leadership Team comprises the Principal, the Deputy Principal, the Vice-Principal and University Secretary, the Chief Operations Officer, and the two Deans of School.
-It receives reports on key performance and risk indicators and discusses any control issues brought to its attention.
+The Senior Leadership Team comprises the Principal, the Deputy Principal and five senior officers of the University.
+It receives reports on key performance and risk indicators, and discusses any control issues brought to its attention.
 The Senior Leadership Team and the Audit & Risk Committee receive regular reports from the internal auditors, with the Audit & Risk Committee’s role in this area being confined to a high level review of the arrangements for internal financial control.
 The University Court receives reports on risk and control issues from management and the Audit & Risk Committee as appropriate.

 Higher Education Governance (Scotland) Act 2016

 The Higher Education Governance (Scotland) Act 2016 (Commencement, Transitory, Transitional and Savings Provisions) Regulations 2016 were laid in Parliament on 24 November 2016, and came into force on 30 December 2016.
 The University Court has assessed in full the impact of the key provisions of the Act on the University’s governance arrangements, including those concerning the election of the senior lay member of the governing body, and the composition and size of the Court and the Senate.
-The Queen Margaret University, Edinburgh (Scotland) Amendment Order of Council 2019 came into force on 1 October 2019.
+The Queen Margaret University, Edinburgh (Scotland) Amendment Order of Council 2019 was laid before the Scottish Parliament on 18 June 2019, and came into force on 1 October 2019.

 The requirements for membership of the academic board of a higher education institution have been met fully.
 The Order of Council 2007 does not set out in detail the composition of the Senate, but rather states simply that the Court ‘shall establish a Senate which shall be constituted and regulated in a manner specified by the Court from time to time on the recommendation of the Principal’.
 Consequently, there was no requirement to amend the Order of Council to bring it in line with the legislation.

 The University Court completed a full mapping of its alignment with the requirements of the revised Scottish Code of Good Higher Education Governance on its publication in 2017.
-The one outstanding matter arising from that mapping was concluded on 1 October 2019, with the publication of the amended Queen Margaret University Order of Council which established rules that formed the basis of the Chair of Court election in January 2021.
-In the opinion of the University Court, the University complied with the principles and provisions of the 2017 Scottish Code of Good Higher Education Governance throughout the year to 31 July 2023.
+The one outstanding matter arising from that mapping was concluded on 1 October 2019, with the publication of the amended Queen Margaret University Order of Council.
+In particular, the amended Order established rules that formed the basis of Chair of Court recruitment arrangements during 2019-20.
+Subject to this point, in the opinion of the University Court, the University complied with the principles and provisions of the 2017 Scottish Code of Good Higher Education Governance throughout the period 2019-20.